How to Manage Obsolete Stock in Your Inventory

 If you identify excess stock, which is stock you have too much of on hand compared to your forecasted demand, try to accelerate sales with the help of your marketing and sales teams before it becomes obsolete.

 Inventory management systems today do a great job of tracking inventory.
-To avoid carrying excess and obsolete stock, you need to first optimize your planning, demand forecasting and replenishment processes.
+To avoid carrying excess and obsolete stock, you need to first optimise your planning, demand forecasting and replenishment processes.

 In software solutions like EazyStock, you get all of your key performance indicators calculated and updated automatically so you can actively follow your service level, development of your capital tied up in the stock, backorders, and inventory turnover rate.